podviaznikov/podviaznikov.com/journal.md

 And only in 2016 I discovered a lot of books that I was excited to read.

 In January 2016 I listened to 4 podcasts (2 with Naval Ravikant and 2 with Derek Sivers) on Tim Ferriss show that provided me with

-1) some ideas how I can change my reading habits, 2) list of books that were interesting to me.
+1) some ideas how I can change my reading habits
+2) list of books that were interesting to me

 Ideas
 -----